 - Software engineering with VoltServer

-It is imperative to perform high quality work with an employer to secure the laudatory letters of recommendation that are required to be admitted into a master’s program in data science.
+Just holding down the job title and putting in your 8 hours doesn’t cut it, however.
+It is important to perform high quality work to solicit laudatory letters of recommendation, which are often also required to be admitted into a master’s program in data science.

 Preparing for the GRE/GMAT Exams

 Scoring in at least the 85th percentile of the GRE and/or GMAT is one way to demonstrate core competency in key data science skills.
-Preparation for these exams is essential, and students who have taken the exams strongly recommend working through sample math problems from the practice tests available until the candidate is highly comfortable with them.
+Preparation for these exams is essential unless you qualify for a waiver, and students who have taken the exams strongly recommend working through sample math problems from the practice tests available.

 The quantitative section of the GRE exam evaluates the candidate’s skills in algebra, geometry, arithmetic, and data analysis.
 Candidates interested in a career in data science should pay particular attention to probabilities, statistics, and standard deviation.
 Sample questions and free practice exams can be found at the official GRE website.